Atlanta | How To Spend 24 Hours In Atlanta, Georgia

-I recently went on a trip to Georgia and had a quick stopover in Atlanta before heading back west to California as well as a day and a half before I flew back west to California.
+Recently, I went on a press trip to Georgia and had a quick stopover in Atlanta before and after doing a road trip in the northeast region of the state.
 It was my first time in the state and first time in Atlanta.
-Even though my time was really brief, I was excited to visit since it is one of the bigger American cities that I have been wanting to go to for some time.
-I shared this 24 Hour Guide To Atlanta with some suggestions and inspiration for your future travel.
+Even though my time was really brief, I was excited to visit since it is one of the bigger American cities that I have been wanting to visit for some time.
+Here is my 24 Hour Guide To Atlanta with some suggestions and inspiration for your future travel.

 Did you know Hartsfield-Jackson, the Atlanta airport is the busiest airport in the world?
 I didn’t!